FIWARE-Ops/tech-x-challenge/README.md

     * it requests the [Orion-LD ContextBroker](https://github.com/FIWARE/context.Orion-LD), using the [NGSI-LD Api](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.06.01_60/gs_cim009v010601p.pdf) to get or create participants
     * all requests go through the [Kong API-Gateway](https://konghq.com/)
     * the requests are forwarded to the [DSBA-PDP](https://github.com/FIWARE/dsba-pdp) by the [PEP-Plugin](https://github.com/FIWARE/kong-plugins-fiware/tree/main/kong-pep-plugin) to get an authorization-decision
-    * the PDP checks the request in context of the roles inside then NaturalPerson-Credential, using the [iShare-compliant Authorization Registry](https://dev.ishare.eu/delegation/endpoint.html)
+    * the PDP checks the request in context of the roles inside then NaturalPerson-Credential, using the [iSHARE-compliant Authorization Registry](https://dev.iSHARE.eu/delegation/endpoint.html)
     * if allowed, it forwards the request to the ContextBroker to be answered
-5. :warning: Step 5 is not implemented yet, therefor becomes the challange.
+5. :warning: Step 5 is not implemented yet, therefore becomes the challenge.
 In order to connect the OnBoarding-Service with actual Dataspaces, a services implementing the [EBSI Trusted Issuers Registry API](https://api-pilot.ebsi.eu/docs/apis/trusted-issuers-registry/latest#/) retrieves the TrustedIssuers-Information from the ContextBroker and provide them to the Dataspace.

 ### Available endpoints: